Crypto137/Bifrost/README.md

 3. Run Bifrost.Wpf.exe.

+Downloading a precompiled release may trigger false positives from some antivirus software due to how Bifrost functions (file scanning and launching other executables).
+If this makes you anxious, feel free to build the source code yourself.

 ## Requirements

 Bifrost.Launcher and Bifrost.Console are cross-platform and should be buildable on any .NET supported platforms.
 Bifrost.Wpf relies on WPF and requires Windows or compatible environment.